Instamojo/instamojo-php-api-wrapper/README.md

 ## Usage

-Create a new instance:
+### Create a new instance

 ```php
 $instance = new Instamojo('TOKEN_FROM_INSTAMOJO', 'USERNAME', 'PASSWORD');
 ```

-Authenticate the instance by sending the `username` & `password` and in turn receiving a Auth Token.
+Authenticate the instance by sending the `username` & `password` and in turn receiving a Authentication Token.

 ```php
 $auth = $instance->apiAuth();
 ```

-Creating an offer:
+Creating an offer.
+This will give you JSON object containing details of the offer that was just created.

 ```php
 $instance->setTitle('TITLE');